js-workshops/intro/slides.md

 ## Booleans

-The Boolean data type is a data type, have two values, intended to represent true and false.
+The Boolean data type is a data type made up of only two values, intended to represent true and false.

 <pre><code data-trim class="javascript">
 true